 Here's an oversimplified example of what it looked like,

 Each implementer picked and chose functions that they needed.
-One of them only implemented function a, the other implemented b, and so on.
+One of them only implemented function a

 One of the techniques that I use with code that I don't understand yet is scratch refactoring.
 Scratch refactoring is effective recon work that helps you understand the structure of the code and its functionality.
 It also helps discover dependencies that you may have to break to get the code under test.